 If you would like me to guest post on your blog, please contact me to discuss details and I’ll be able to let you know if it’s something I can do at that time.

 Most likely, if you are a new commenter, your comment will be pending in moderation.
 Once I have approved it, further comments you leave will be automatically approved.

-However, if your comment was spammy, asking myself or my readers to buy something, click on a link or the likes, it may have been marked as spam and deleted.
+However, if your comment was spammy, asking myself or my readers to buy something, click on a link or give likes, it may have been marked as spam and deleted.
 If it is nasty, insulting or abusive this will also be deleted.